 Welcome to a regular feature on the Renés Points blog.
 This blog series covers in a “rookie” way either a Delta or travel related theme and attempts to break down to a basic level each topic.
 You can read up on all the previous posts HERE.
 Now on to this featured topic.

-One of the best perks of both the Delta Amex Platinum card (personal and business) as well as the Delta Amex Reserve card (personal and business) are the BOGO certs (buy one get one free – plus tax – see E22 post) you get each year (starting in year two of card membership).
+One of the best perks of both the Delta Amex Platinum card personal (learn more) and business (learn more), as well as the Delta Amex Reserve personal (learn more) and business cards (learn more), are the BOGO certs (buy one get one free – plus tax – see E22 post) you get each year (starting in year two of card membership).
 They can save you enough each year alone to make holding the card worthwhile.

 There are other perks to these certs.
 Some are published, some are not (but work).
 One published perk is that you can book tickets for anyone with these certs (and it is 100% AOK to do so – again, see E22 post).
 Want to fly your mom & dad up to see you?
 Just book it for them.

 Another sweet perk is that if you are a medallion, even with the certs applied, you and your +1 on the same reservation ARE now eligible for medallion upgrades.
 Comfort plus upgrades (if you book main cabin coach seats) tend to clear instantly for Platinums and Diamonds and you still then have a shot at 1st class as well.
 Oh, and you can now even apply an RU or Regional Upgrade certs to these flights should you wish to do so (yes, this is new-ish fyi)!